ianrasmussen05/programming-languages-2021/assignment-1.md

 ### Summary of Instructions

-- Download the [specification `arithmetic-specification.hs`](src/Haskell/arithmetic-specification.hs).
+- Download the [specification `arithmetic-specification.hs`](src/Assignment1/arithmetic-specification.hs).
 The aim is to fill in definitions for all functions.
 - Do not use functions converting between Haskell-numbers VM-numbers to implement VM-arithmetic.
 Only use them for normalisation-by-evaluation (see below) and testing.
-- Start from the file [`arithmetic.hs`](src/Haskell/arithmetic.hs).
-You should be able to run it as `runhaskell arithmetic.hs`.
+- Start from the file [`arithmetic.hs`](src/Assignment/arithmetic-template.hs).
+You should be able to run it with `runhaskell arithmetic-template.hs`.

 ### Summary of Task